aarrosier/request_latency_tool/README.md

 # request_latency_tool

-This was written because I wanted a way to measure latency over time for HTTP, DNS, and TCP.

-Essentially, the tool establishes a TCP connection, makes a DNS request and an HTTP request and records start and end timestamps for each, allowing us to get a latency measurement for each in milliseconds.
-The results are output to a graph in a PDF.
+I once had a need to try and pinpoint where latency was originating from in a web application.
+This is the initial code I came up with.
+The tool measures TCP, DNS and HTTP response times and tries to output a visual graph of the results.
+The results are conveniently output to a graph in a PDF.
 This is a first version, and has been succesfully used to troubleshoot latency issues (must be run from different network segments).

-The script can run in a docker container on a Ubuntu EC2 instance or VM (docker file not included here).
+Of course this is only really effective at measuring latency between 2 endpoints (A and B), and if you are troubleshooting an application that goes through several proxies, (A, B, C, D) you will need to run it from different locations...
+You'd still need to run the tool at different points in the traffic flow to get a more accurate picture.

+This is complete and working (as it is in it's current state), but I will be revising this soon when I have the bandwidth to do so as there are several improvements needed.